 The principal responsibility for managing this MTR resides with the Commissioning Unit.
-The Commissioning Unit for this project's MTR is the UNDP Country Office
+The Commissioning Unit for this project's MTR is the UNDP-Botswana Country Office.

-The Commissioning Unit will contract the consultants and ensure the timely provision of per diems and travel arrangements within the country for the MTR team.
+The commissioning unit will contract the consultants and ensure the timely provision of per diems and travel arrangements within Botswana for the MTR team.
 The Project Team will be responsible for liaising with the MTR team to provide all relevant documents, set up stakeholder interviews, and arrange field visits.